 - Caregivers for special needs children must have valid first aid certification

-A home visitor will meet with home based care providers on a regular basis to conduct general inspections and provide support.
+A home visitor will meet with licensed home-based daycare providers on a regular basis to conduct general inspections and provide support.

 Additional licensing may be required if you want to care for children with a physical, visual or auditory disability, or if the child has a developmental, communication, behavioural or a chronic medical problem.